 A Pen to Change the World

-THE ONLY COMPLETE BIOGRAPHY OF THE MOST FAMOUS AUTHOR IN THE WORLD Featuring exclusive interview content with relatives of Rowling With dozens of full-color, never-before-seen photographs Joanne “Jo” Rowling is known to readers the world over as J.K.
+THE ONLY COMPLETE BIOGRAPHY OF THE MOST FAMOUS AUTHOR IN THE WORLD Featuring exclusive interview content with relatives of Rowling With dozens of full-color, never-before-seen photographs Joanne "Jo" Rowling is known to readers the world over as J.K.
 Rowling, author of the best-selling book series of all time.
-The creator of Harry Potter was once a single mother writing in cafés and living on welfare, who experienced a Cinderella-like rise from poverty and obscurity to becoming one of the richest and most influential women on the planet.
-Through her numerous books, the blockbuster films based on her work, and her ground-breaking charities, she touched the hearts and lives of millions.
-And yet, following her extremely controversial public stances on gender issues, Rowling became a pariah in circles that had once welcomed her with open arms.
-Wunderkind author Solomon Schmidt spent years studying Rowling, conducting interviews, and traveling to many of the cities and countries where Rowling spent parts of her life.
-This biography follows Rowling from her childhood and university education in pastoral southern England, to seaside Porto where she became entangled in a violent marriage, to the depths of poverty as a single mother in cloudy Edinburgh, to red-carpet movie premieres in London, and beyond.
-In exploring Rowling’s troubled past, Schmidt gives readers a window into her fraught teens – which saw her transition from a bullied bookworm into a punk teenager attending drug-filled music festivals – and her formative encounters with abuse, depression, and death in her twenties.
-Schmidt tells the fascinating story of her rise to stardom and invention of the Harry Potter odyssey and also helps readers understand Rowling’s decision to speak out on the hot-button issue of trans identity.
-This dramatic biography is filled with themes like triumph over failure, the redemptive capacity of love, the abuse of power, and courage in the face of death – and it features memorable figures like Rowling’s kind-hearted mother, Anne, whose tragic illness and passing left an indelible mark on her daughter and on Harry Potter.
-Drawing on exhaustive research and numerous interviews – including with relatives of Rowling who shared their memories about her early life and family – Solomon Schmidt has told J.K.
-Rowling’s remarkable story in full for the first time.
+The creator of Harry Potter was once a single mother writing in cafés and living on welfare, who experienced a fairytale-like rise from poverty and obscurity to becoming one of the richest and most influential women on the planet.
+And following her controversial stances in the cultural and political war over transgender rights, Rowling found herself a pariah in circles that had previously adored her.
+Wunderkind author Solomon Schmidt spent years studying Rowling's life and books.
+He spoke with her reclusive ex-husband in Portugal, along with relatives who shared substantial memories and never-before-seen photographs of Rowling and her family.
+During the course of his research, Schmidt uncovered certain dark family secrets that have remained concealed until now.
+He has also revealed numerous autobiographical references that Rowling hid in plain sight within her bestselling work.
+This biography follows Rowling from her childhood in pastoral southern England, to seaside Porto where she became entangled in a violent marriage, to the depths of poverty as a single mother in cloudy Edinburgh, to buzzing studios and red-carpet premieres in London, and beyond.
+In exploring Rowling’s troubled past, Schmidt gives readers a window into her fraught teens and her formative experiences of abuse, depression, and the tragic death of her mother.
+For the first time ever, Schmidt also chronicles the full story of Rowling's writing of Harry Potter and provides the complete account of her involvement in the conflict over sex and gender.
+This dramatic book is the definitive biography of J.K.
+Rowling’s momentous life – a must read for all those intrigued, uplifted, or triggered by this era-defining billionaire.

 Formato: